- Arts and Humanities Research Group (AHRG)

 I am an American poet, fiction and nonfiction writer with research interests in contemporary poetry, creative writing pedagogy and the role of creative writing in therapeutic and community contexts.
 I am also interested in interdisciplinary creative writing research within the social sciences and medical humanities.

-I joined Cardiff Metropolitan University in January 2019 and teach at undergraduate and postgraduate levels.
+I joined Cardiff Metropolitan University full-time in January 2019 and teach at undergraduate and postgraduate levels.
 Before starting my role here, I completed a BSc in English Literature and Secondary Education (Temple University), an MA in the Teaching and Practicing of Creative Writing (Cardiff University) and an MA in Equity Issues in Education (University of York).
 My Master's degrees were both undertaken with the aid of a Marshall Scholarship.
-I am currently completing my PhD at Cardiff University which explores how creative writing can impact those bereaved by addiction.
+In 2020, I completed my PhD at Cardiff University which explores how creative writing can impact those bereaved by addiction.

 More information is available at christinathatcher.com.
 You can also follow me on Twitter and/or Instagram @writetoempower.